-So rope drop Millennium Falcon (and Rise of the Resistance when it opens) and then do the other stuff later on.
-This is changes though when FastPasses are made available for Star Wars Land later on if you get one of them.
+So rope drop Oga’s or Savi’s then I would head to Millennium Falcon next (and Rise of the Resistance when it opens). the other stuff you can do later on.
+Again this is changes though when FastPasses are made available for Star Wars Land later on if you get one of them.

 In the end, you can drive yourself crazy with planning but at the end of the day you can’t predict exactly what will happen.
 No matter which park you decide to go to or when you go it’s going to be an experience like nothing you’ve ever had before.
 So unless you are severely turned off by crowds, plan ahead as much as you can, suck it up and just go and have a blast!
 It’s going to be worth it!